MihaiAC/electron-goal-tracker/README.md

 - React process is now correctly stopped when the main window is closed;
 - Can save / load data from disk;
 - Showing the state update when saving bars to disk (+ potentially error state as well);
+- Autosave on window close? - might be slightly bugged as a bar disappeared once;

 Remaining features: